considera-core/LazyPolyRepoExpress/README.md

 - Fix and expand the `ai` module, claude currently doesn't contain its' window state properly.
 - GH Actions for pulling the latest upstream commits (for private forks)
 - More actions for all of the IDEs, and more IDEs to support
+- **_Important: I'm probably going to move the project argument closer to the start, and handle the command arg shift in the fn-dispatch (ex: `sample-org sample-tenant sample-project git pull` vs `sample-org sample-tenant git pull sample-project`)_**
+- Front-end app

 ## What is LePREchaun?